 ❯ The JRNI Coaching Community is a tight-knit group of global professionals

 ❯ We have many therapists, psychologists and PhDs across the country always happy to give a helping hand

 ❯ Rely on the power of the collective for strength as you pursue your purpose

-Freedom.
+We believe in the efficacy of therapy.
+We've heard from therapists who have taken our program that coach training and the ability to practice as a coach on the side has given them greater freedom.
 Freedom to decide what your client needs, and how best to serve them.
 Freedom from set schedules, from complicated insurance billing issues, from diagnosis issues, billing problems, restrictions and limitations.
 Freedom from these restrictions means more time spent with clients, more real and authentic human connections.
 Give yourself the freedom to live a more flexible lifestyle and to earn more money, on your own terms.

 JRNI offers science-backed, evidence-based life coach training that is deeply rooted in positive psychology.
 Our program is entirely online and lasts 20 weeks, which includes live weekly coach training, exposure to a wide variety of methods and techniques, and business development.

 We are not just a training program but a vibrant, diverse, and inclusive community of coaches who are committed to bettering ourselves and the world.
 Your journey doesn’t end when your training does, JRNI offers lifetime support, live events, real world experience and a solid foundational community to uplift and support you as you reach your own goals.

 We often tell people that this isn’t a life coaching program, it’s a life changing program.
 We say this because we’ve seen it time and time again and we can’t wait for you to experience it for yourself.